ASBURY CHURCH COVID-19 RESPONSE

 & GUIDELINES FOR PHASED REOPENING

-On Sunday, May 31, we will gather in person for both worship services at 8:20 & 10:40 am.
-It's been pretty quiet around here the last few weeks, so we're excited to turn on the lights!
-As we prepare for this special Sunday, we'd like to offer some guidelines in helping us be respectful and cautious.
+At Asbury Church we worship in-person and online.
 We understand that many of us may disagree on best practices during these unusual times, and we may all think different things about this season.
 Either way, we can agree that Jesus Christ is Lord, and we are His church.

 Please read over these guidelines and be respectful of them.
 While we are learning more and more about this virus every day, we must still practice best measures.
 We want everyone to feel comfortable, so we're doing the best we can to make that happen.
 Things may be a little different.
 Isn't that any day?
 Some things never change, but some things do.
 Let me tell you a couple of things that will be new.